Rural Affordable Housing

 - Meet the needs of rural communities and contribute towards five key tenures as appropriate – homes for affordable rent, market rent, affordable home ownership, self-build and market sale.

-This Survey concerns everybody who lives throughout Tring Rural Parish including the villages of Long Marston and Wilstone, or has family connections there.
+This Survey concerned everybody living throughout Tring Rural Parish including the villages of Long Marston and Wilstone, or had family connections there.

-To read about Community Led Housing Workshop, 20th February at Great Gaddesden Village Hall Please click here
+CDA Herts Community Led Housing Workshop, 20th February at Great Gaddesden Village Hall – to read more, please click here

 CDA Herts supports rural communities with a need for affordable housing.
 We work in partnership with Parish Councils, District Councils and Registered Housing Providers to assess the need for affordable homes for local people.